cturbelin/rserve-php/README.md

   . phpunit tests\LoginTest.php

-Usage
+Installation
 ---------

 Using without composer :
  include src/autoload.php in your project

 Using with composer:
-TBD
+composer require cturbelin/rserve-php

-Some usage example are provided in example/ directory
+Some usage examples are provided in example/ directory

 Using Login Authorization